 USC is committed to advancing sustainability solutions on campus and around the world.
 Our research and education programs are leading the way in addressing climate change.
 USC campus operations are designed to lessen our impact on the environment.
 From energy and water use to transportation and food services, USC is cultivating a culture of sustainability.

-In 2021, USC earned a Silver rating from the Sustainability Tracking, Assessment & Rating System (STARS).
+USC earned a Silver rating from the Sustainability Tracking, Assessment & Rating System (STARS).

 What is Sustainability?